johnwcowan/pdp8x/arch.md

  * If EOP is 0xE, set AC to the bitwise-NOT of AC and MQ to the bitwise-NOT of MQ.
    The assembler mnemonic is DCM (Double Complement).
-   This is not the same as the FPP-8/A DCM instruction, which increments AC and MQ after complementing them.

  * If EOP is 0xF, set AC to MQ - AC.
 Set L to 1 if a borrow is propagated from the most significant bit of AC.
    Otherwise, set L to 0.